clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

     elementId: ''
     title: On The Issues
     items:
-      - answer: >
-          Carrie will fight for lower business taxes and lower gas taxes - especially in this period of rapid inflation.
-She will fight for lowering state income tax and pledge to vote against all tax increases.

-          Carrie will support any legislation that will bring good

-          jobs to the 41st District.
+      - answer: "I will fight to make our communities safer by supporting all law enforcement agencies.\_\n"
         question: Safer Communities
       - question: What's an issue Carrie thinks we can all rally behind?
         answer: >